dcdpr/did-btcr2/chapters/Index.md

 Intermediate DID Document

 : A representation of a DID document that it not yet fully conformant with the DID Core specification.
-Intermediate DID documents for the **did:btcr2** DID method are DID documents whose identifier values have been replaced with a placeholder value.
+Intermediate DID Documents for the **did:btcr2** DID method are DID documents whose identifier values have been replaced with a placeholder value.

 Intermediate DID Documents